About the Service

 - Alley lighting must be installed along the entire length of your alley, not just the portion behind your property

-- All adjacent property owners must agree to have the work completed and share the construction, maintenance and energy consumption costs
+- The majority of adjacent property owners must agree to have the work completed and share the construction, maintenance and energy consumption costs

 - Maintenance and energy consumption costs must be paid every year